katherine-holtz/katherine-holtz.github.io/_pages/about.md

 <img src="https://github.com/katherine-holtz/katherine-holtz.github.io/raw/b6c81cd7c14b0213266c136b79a8456717ac04e9/images/scrapbook.jpg" alt="Scrapbook" width="400"/>

 I've also played indoor and beach volleyball for 14 years.
 Although I don't play competitively anymore, I try to join every casual league or intramural team I come across.
 Aside from volleyball, I love to run.
 I ran my first half marathon during my last semester of university, and I hope to run my first marathon next year.
-I'm holding out hope that I'll be Boston-bound someday.

 Lastly, I've always been a creative writer.
 I wrote stories on the school bus in sixth grade, and although fiction writing is something I've lost touch with during university, I know I'll be disappointing my younger self if I never try to publish my own novel.
 My favorite genres, a reflection of my time working at the Cyber Crimes Unit, are anything that dives into the mystery, thriller, and psychological realms.